symfony/symfony-docs/components/process.rst

-The ``mustRun()`` method is identical to ``run()``, except that it will throw a :class:`Symfony\\Component\\Process\\Exception\\ProcessFailedException` if the process couldn't be executed successfully (i.e. the process exited with a non-zero code)::
+The ``mustRun()`` method is identical to ``run()``, except that it will throw a :class:`Symfony\\Component\\Process\\Exception\\ProcessFailedException` if the process could not be executed successfully (i.e. the process exited with a non-zero code)::

     use Symfony\Component\Process\Exception\ProcessFailedException;